-By accepting the invitation to join the NEW LeadershipTM National Network, partner institutions agree to:
+By accepting the invitation to join the NEW Leadership® National Network, partner institutions agree to:

-- Cover the cost of travel and accommodations for two staff members to attend the NEW LeadershipTM orientation and the entire NEW LeadershipTM New Jersey program, scheduled for June 6-11, 2019. - Submit a written plan of action for fund raising, student recruitment and staffing for their NEW LeadershipTM program by the end of the calendar year. - Establish a state or regional residential public leadership education program for undergraduate women that incorporates the six-point NEW LeadershipTM curriculum within two years. - Use the registered NEW LeadershipTM name and logo and provide acknowledgement of CAWP and the NEW LeadershipTM National Network in all printed and online materials. - Create a program that is diverse in terms of race, ethnicity, background and political ideology among the students, speakers, Faculty in Residence and program staff. - Raise the necessary funds to support the program (approximately \$50,000 per year, depending on the type of program and staffing arrangements.
-For more information please see budget sample). - Pay for transportation and accommodations for a CAWP staff member to attend their initial NEW LeadershipTM summer institute to provide hands-on assistance and evaluation. - Conduct an evaluation of its program, utilizing questions developed by CAWP and used by all the partners, and submit a self-evaluation report of their NEW LeadershipTM program by the end of the calendar year in which the program takes place.
+- Cover the cost of travel and hotel accommodations for two staff members to attend the NEW Leadership® orientation and the entire Susan N. Wilson NEW Leadership® New Jersey program, scheduled for June 9 14, 2022. - Submit a written plan of action for fund raising, student recruitment, and staffing for their NEW Leadership® program by the end of the calendar year. - Establish a state or regional residential public leadership education program for undergraduate women that incorporates the six-point NEW Leadership® curriculum within two years. - Use the registered NEW Leadership® name and logo and provide acknowledgement of CAWP and the NEW Leadership® National Network in all printed and online materials. - Create a program that is diverse in terms of race, ethnicity, background, and political ideology among the students, speakers, Faculty in Residence, and program staff. - Raise the necessary funds to support the program (approximately \$50,000 per year, depending on the type of program and staffing arrangements.
+For more information, please see budget sample). - Meet regularly with CAWP Director, Christabel Cruz, in preparation for their program the following year and continue communication in subsequent years of their partnership with CAWP - Pay for transportation and accommodations for a CAWP staff member to attend their initial NEW Leadership® summer institute to provide hands-on assistance and evaluation. - Conduct an evaluation of its program, utilizing questions developed by CAWP and used by all the partners, and submit a self-evaluation report of their NEW Leadership® - o program by the end of the calendar year in which the program takes place.

-NEW LeadershipTM National Network Partner Proposal Submission
+NEW Leadership® National Network Partner Proposal Submission

-Proposals to become a partner in the NEW LeadershipTM National Network should include the following:
+Proposals to become a partner in the NEW Leadership® National Network should include the following:

-- The names, contact information and resumes of the proposed project leader and key staff members who will work on the project. - A brief description of your home institution and the institute, center or department that will be hosting the NEW LeadershipTM program. - Letters of support from institutional decision makers. - A brief narrative (no more than ten pages) that describes how the organization meets the partner criteria listed on page 10.
-The proposal should demonstrate your institution's capacity for developing college women's political leadership education programs and a clear indication of institutional support for women's public leadership education initiatives over the long term. - All proposals must be received by March 1, 2019.
+- The names, contact information, and resumes of the proposed project leader and key staff members who will work on the project. - A brief description of your home institution and the institute, center, or department that will be hosting the NEW Leadership® program. - Letters of support from institutional decision makers. - A brief narrative (no more than ten pages) that describes how the organization meets the partner criteria listed on page 10.
+The proposal should demonstrate your institution's capacity for developing college women's political leadership education programs and a clear indication of institutional support for women's public leadership education initiatives over the long term. - All proposals must be received by February 15, 2022.